 TIP: You can use HTML in the Message.
 Variables can be used inside HTML tags using square brackets, as demonstrated with the variable

-- Test: Click this button to send a test email using the configuration.
+- Test: Click to send a test email using the configuration.
 Sending a test email is recommended to ensure the configuration works properly and as expected.
-Note that if variables are used in the configuration, you may need to specify a default value to use for testing purposes (see Variables).
+If variables are used in the configuration, you may need to specify a default value to use for testing purposes (see Variables).

-- Save: Click this button to save and close the email notification configuration.
+- Save: Click to save and close the email notification configuration.

-Discard Changes: After making changes, click Discard Changes to close the configuration without saving changes.
-A message will ask you to confirm that you want to discard changes.
+Discard Changes: After making changes, click to close the configuration without saving changes.
+A message asks you to confirm that you want to discard changes.